cloudetm/microservices/04-messaging-systems/02-rabbitmq/01-books/01-learning-rabbitmq/02-design-patterns/02-publish-subscribe/README.md

 # publish-subscribe

-We can use a fanout exahnge and bind any number of queues to that exchange regardless of the binding key.
+We can use a fanout exchange and bind any number of queues to that exchange regardless of the binding key.
 The Receiver class can be used to bind a specified queue to a fanout exchange and receive messages from it.

 ## Run Apps